Meet the Sew Over It team!

 Our General Manager, Rosie manages both the classes and wholesale sides of Sew Over It, and is based across both our Islington shop and Hackney office, Monday to Friday.

 Since I was a child I’ve always enjoyed indulging in creative pursuits – whether that was making my own jewellery at primary school, decorating (and constantly rearranging) my bedroom, or spending time writing.
 I taught myself to sew in 2011 with the help of the blogging community, which eventually led to my job at Sew Over It.
 My role now combines my love of being creative with words and pictures with my passion for sewing; both together I hope to be able to use to inspire others to create their own handmade wardrobe.

 Alex is our Content Manager, and with Lisa coordinates our marketing strategies, as well as managing all our social media channels (Instagram, Twitter, Facebook, Pinterest, vlog and blog).
 She liaises with press and creates all artwork for our advertising campaigns.
 Alex is also our resident website troubleshooter!
 As well as this, she works with the Pattern Development team on our range of commercial patterns, co-writing the instructions and managing the online releases.
 Follow her on Instagram!
-She is based in Clapham, Monday-Friday.
+Alex is based in our Hackney office, Monday to Friday.